dpellenwood/flexible-posts-widget/readme.md

 * Control the number of posts displayed and the number of posts to offset.
 * Option to display the post feature image.
 * Select the post feature image size to display from existing image sizes: thumbnail, medium, large, post-thumbnail or any size defined by the current theme.
-* Order posts by: date, ID, title, menu order, random, Post ID Order; and sort posts: ascending or descending.
+* Order posts by: date, modified date, ID, title, menu order, random, Post ID Order; and sort posts: ascending or descending.
 * Each widget's output can be customized by user-defined templates added to the current theme folder.

 ### Supported Languages ###